 Hollyhock House was designed by America’s most important 20th-century architect, Frank Lloyd Wright.
 The house was commissioned by oil heiress and theatre producer Aline Barnsdall.
 It was built between 1919 and 1921.
 Aline Barnsdall was also a philanthropist and in 1927 gave the house and the surrounding twelve acres atop Olive Hill (now Barnsdall Park) to the City of Los Angeles as a memorial to her father Theodore.

-In 2012 Hollyhock House underwent an extensive restoration of the public rooms which are now open for visitors to tour.
-It is the only Frank Lloyd Wright residence in Los Angeles open to the public.
+Hollyhock House is named for Barnsdall’s favorite flower – the hollyhock.
+Wright created stylized representations of the hollyhock plant throughout the house, which include the ornamental art stone, textiles, furniture, and striking art glass.
+In 2012, Hollyhock House underwent an extensive restoration of the public rooms, which reopened to visitors in 2015.
+Hollyhock House is the only Frank Lloyd Wright residence in Los Angeles open to the public.

 Hollyhock House is now open for in-person, self-guided tours.
 Offered Thursday through Saturday from 11:00 a.m. to 4:00 p.m., tours offer unprecedented access to Hollyhock House’s restored outdoor spaces, showcasing new aspects of Wright’s self-proclaimed “garden house.”
 Advance ticket purchase at hollyhockhouse.org is required, and tour capacity is limited.